Instagram Advertising Costs UK in 2024

 When it comes to working out your objectives, consider how people are likely to interact with your business.
 For example, if you sell a low-value product that is used in everyday life, it may be as simple as someone seeing your advert, clicking and buying there and then.

-If you’re a b2b provider, you may have a quite long sales process where you need to “warm up” your audience before expecting them to make an initial enquiry.
+If you’re a b2b provider, you may have quite a long sales process where you need to “warm up” your audience before expecting them to make an initial enquiry.

 Instagram and Facebook advertising generally works on “cost per impression” meaning that you pay for how often your advert is placed on feeds.
 Impressions are not unique, so often, the same Instagram user will see your advert more than once, and you will still pay for each time they see your advert.